lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 :::info

-Whenever the call is associated with native tokens, the function will delegate the handling of native tokens internally to the {universalReceiver} function passing `_TYPEID_LSP0_VALUE_RECEIVED` as typeId and the calldata as received data, except when the native token will be sent directly to the extension.
+Whenever the call is associated with native tokens, the function will delegate the handling of native tokens internally to the [`universalReceiver`](#universalreceiver) function passing `_TYPEID_LSP0_VALUE_RECEIVED` as typeId and the calldata as received data, except when the native token will be sent directly to the extension.

 :::